buffett0323/AI_hw6/README.md

-## Title
-Artificial Homework 6
+# Artificial Homework 6

-2024/06/12
+**Date**: 2024/06/12

-## Arthors
-B09208038 地理四 劉正悅
+**Author**: B09208038 地理四 劉正悅

+---

 ## 💾 Installation Instructions

 ### Conda Installation

-For the installation, I refer to the TA's instruction. e.g. I select `pytorch-cuda=12.1` for CUDA 12.1.
-Replace with 11.8 or else if you have different version.
+For the installation, I refer to the TA's instruction.
+For example, I select `pytorch-cuda=12.1` for CUDA 12.1.
+Replace with 11.8 or another version if you have a different version.

 ```bash
 conda create --name unsloth_env python=3.10